-In Section 3.1, the provision of an asphalt curb was recommended to direct water further along the road away from the slide area.
+The provision of an asphalt curb was recommended to direct water further along the road away from the slide area.
 A more effective long-term solution is to change the grade of the highway pavement to direct drainage to the side ditch away from the river.
-This would require the placement of about 75 m3 of asphalt to provide about a 2% cross fall over a length of about 100 m.
+This would require the placement of about 75 m of asphalt to provide about a 2% cross fall over a length of about 100 m.
 The cost for the overlay would be about \$15,000 to \$20,000.